1 August, 2024

 One would think hiking Hong Kong’s tallest peak is only fit for seasoned climbers – we break down five ways to reach the top of Tai Mo Shan, in varying levels of difficulty.

 Tai Mo Shan (大帽山), translating to “Big Hat Mountain” is, in fact, an inactive volcano, standing at 957 metres above sea level, making it the highest peak in Hong Kong, and the ultimate hike to tick off your bucket list.
-But don’t let that fool you into thinking it’s not suitable for beginners or for a quick hike.
+But don’t let that fool you into thinking it’s not suitable for beginners or for a nice shaded hike.

 While cabbing to the top is an option (but where’s the fun in that?), there are hidden paths, twists and turns that will take you to the glorious viewpoint of Tai Mo Shan minus the treacherous climb.
 But if partaking in a challenge is your forte, grab those hiking boots, the mountains are calling!
 Ahead, we highlight five ways to climb up to Tai Mo Shan, each suitable for different hikers.